 Implementation: During the development of the Final Mitigation Plan, a detailed site inventory and restoration plan will be developed.
 This plan will identify the existing resources to be protected during restoration activities, soil conditions, planting strategies, preferred approaches for seeding, suitable seed mixes, the need for soil amendments, and any grading or other site stabilization that might be necessary to achieve the mitigation goals and objectives.
-Restoration activities at this site will commence with the construction of the fencing necessary to clearly delineate conservation area boundaries using Arizona Game and Fish Department (AGFD) wildlife-friendly fencing specifications.
+Restoration activities at this site will commence with the recording of the site protection instrument and construction of the fencing necessary to clearly delineate conservation area boundaries using Arizona Game and Fish Department (AGFD) wildlife-friendly fencing specifications.